-Today, we are talking about a celebrated British architect, Sir David Chippefield: born in 1953, he was awarded for his contributions the Most Excellent Order of the British Empire and Royal Designer for Industry among the others, and he established his global architectural practice – David Chipperfield Architects – in 1985 with offices in several cities all around the world, such as London, Shanghai, Berlin and Milan.
-Are you ready to discover EVERYTHING YOU NEED TO KNOW ABOUT DAVID CHIPPERFIELD?
+Today, we are talking about a British architect, Sir David Chippefield: born in 1953, with awards for his contributions.
+Likewise, the Most Excellent Order of the British Empire and Royal Designer for Industry.
+Among the other, architect established his global architectural practice – David Chipperfield Architects.
+During the 1985 with offices in several cities all around the world: London, Shanghai, Berlin, and Milan.
+Are you ready to discover David’s Chipperfield Best projects?

 After graduating at Kingston University and Architectural Association, he worked for the offices of Norman Foster, Richard Rogers, and Douglas Stephen.
-He is also renowned for being a Professor of Architecture at the Staatliche Akademie der Bildenden Künste, Stuttgart from 1995 to 2001 and Norman R. Foster Visiting Professor of Architectural Design at Yale University in 2011.
+Moreover, David was a Professor of Architecture at the Staatliche Akademie der Bildenden Künste, Stuttgart from 1995 to 2001.
+Additionally, Norman R. Foster Visiting Professor of Architectural Design at Yale University in 2011.
 Many other academic institutions all over the world have had the pleasure to host his persona.
-In 2012 he was the Venice Biennale of Architecture’s curator with the theme Common Ground.
+In 2012 curated the Venice Biennale of Architecture’s – with the theme Common Ground.

-David Chipperfield is mostly known for being an expert in museum construction and restoration.
-He said about his work: “I’m very interested in doing buildings that people are fond of, but with each project I also try to push the boundaries, to make something familiar but different”.
-His projects are not constricted by material or style limitations and he always tries to push mental boundaries.
-His creative attitude doesn’t disregard the culture’s importance of a country while working on a project: that’s the reason why he is so appreciated and well-known among professionals and design and architecture’s lovers because he doesn’t shy away from using local history and traditions in an innovative creative method.
+There is no material or style limitations in this architect’s projects.
+Therefore, he always tries to push mental boundaries.
+David’s creative attitude doesn’t disregard the culture’s importance of a country while working on a project.
+That’s the reason why the architect is so appreciated and well-known among professionals and architecture lovers.
+British architect doesn’t shy away from using local history and traditions in an innovative creative method.
 For him, a globalized art is not the solution.
-We couldn’t describe EVERYTHING YOU NEED TO KNOW ABOUT DAVID CHIPPERFIELD without talking about his best projects!

 DAVID CHIPPERFIELD BEST PROJECTS